Summary

 How to choose a credit card as a college graduate

 Before we talk about picking a card, it’s crucial to highlight the importance of paying your credit card bills in full and on time.
-With an average interest rate north of 16%, it’s expensive to carry credit card debt from month to month.
+With the average credit card interest rate north of 20 percent (at the time of writing), it’s more expensive than ever to carry a balance.

 Many young adults shy away from credit cards for this reason.
-They generally prefer debit cards, and they often use “buy now pay later” services such as Affirm and Afterpay when they need a little more time to pay off a purchase (hopefully without interest).
-However, credit cards offer better buyer protection, and there’s tremendous rewards potential as you get more established.
+They generally prefer debit cards and often use “buy now pay later” services such as Affirm and Afterpay when needing a little more time to pay off a purchase (hopefully without interest).
+However, credit cards offer better buyer protection, and there’s tremendous rewards potential.

 - What is your credit score?
 Some students may be authorized users and not even know.
 Some have no credit history at all and don’t know how to start.
-The first step is to find out what your credit score is and check your credit report at AnnualCreditReport.com.
+The first step is to find out what your credit score is with a credit card issuer that offers free credit scores.
+You should also check your credit report at AnnualCreditReport.com.

 - Should you get an unsecured card?
-For students with no credit history, we encourage you to opt for a secured credit card to establish good credit habits and get used to paying bills on time and in full.
-For young cardholders who already have experience, feel free to shop around for a card that falls in your credit score range.
+For students with no credit history, we encourage you to choose a secured credit card to establish healthy credit habits and to get used to paying bills on time and in full.
+As for young cardholders who already have experience with credit, you should choose a card targeted toward your credit score range.

 - Cash back or points?
-Most cards for poor or fair scores either offer no rewards or only cash back.
+Most cards for poor or fair scores offer either no rewards or only cash back.
 If your score falls in those ranges, there’s no shame in going for one of those cards.
-However, if you have a good score and want to apply for a travel card that earns points, you should go for it.
+However, if you have a good score and want to explore travel rewards, you should opt for points.

 - Is the annual fee worth it?
-For those new to credit, an annual fee can feel difficult to fit into your budget.
+For those new to credit, an annual fee can be difficult to fit into your budget.
 However, if the rewards are generous enough, sometimes the annual fee is worth the initial expense.
+Calculate how many rewards you’d earn in a year, based on the card’s rewards structure and your estimated yearly expenditure.
+If you can easily recoup the annual fee, then the card is worth adding to your wallet.

 Bottom line